 So, I want to include a few bonus reads that I love…

 - Awaken The Giant Within by Tony Robbins

 - The 4 Hour Work Week by Tim Ferris

 - The Slight Edge by Jeff Olson

-My final pro tip is to do just that – set a goal of reading one new book a month.
+My final pro tip is to set a goal of reading one new book a month.
 This will get you in the habit of starting a new book at the beginning over every month and help you focus on making sure you finish a book within a decent amount of time.
 I do this and keep track of the books I’ve read throughout the year.
 It’s awesome!